 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value is to changes in market interest rates.
-The District, including Building Fund (Measure B) manages its exposure to interest rate risk by investing in the County Pool.
+The District manages its exposure to interest rate risk by investing in the Alameda County Investment Pool.
+The District maintains a Building Fund (Measure J1) investment of \$41,204,453 with the Alameda County Investment Pool, with an average maturity of 393 days.